How to Cook Meat on a Carnivore Diet

 Grill

 I’m all for cooking outside, so grilling meat is a nice reason to get extra time in the fresh air.
+All the better when you source cheap cuts of meat for grilling.

 The biggest limiting factor here is equipment and weather.
 You’ll need a grill and related tools, including fuel (charcoal, wood or gas) and proper cooking utensils.
 Plus, it’s useful to keep assorted cleaning tools nearby too.
-Furthermore, grilling isn’t an inviting activity when it’s cold outside.

-Take advantage of the situation when conditions are right!
 The Spruce Eats has a handy guide on how to grill beef, chicken, and fish perfectly every time.

 You can also air-fry pork chops and other meats.
 I’m still learning about this process and will update more on the blog once I find new favorite recipes to share.